Globular Cluster - Mike Stollery

 *

-There were many similar cottages dotted about the village and locale, but none of them the same.
+There were many similar cottages dotted about the locale, but none of them the same.
 They each had their own distinctive personality, perhaps reflective of their occupiers in the same way that dog owners grow to resemble their pets.
-Some had a rustic character to them, justified by the claim they were imbued with charm, but that could equally mean neglect.
-Such abodes would typically harbour elderly couples who had been childhood sweethearts and grown old together, or the local rector whose calling was the spiritual wellbeing of his parish rather than the upkeep of his own home.
+Some had a rustic character to them, justified by the claim they were imbued with charm, but more often neglect.
+Such dwellings would typically harbour elderly couples who had been childhood sweethearts and grown old together, or the local rector whose calling was the spiritual wellbeing of his parish rather than the upkeep of his own home.
 Or in another case, the village idiot and his mad old mother, who in less enlightened times would have ended her days at the stake.

 This cottage was not one of those.
 This one had sturdy straight edged red brick walls, and stood to attention like an unblinking palace guard.
 Its broad shoulders supported a grey slated roof of precision laid tiles in the manner of the coiffed head of a punctilious maître d’.
-At either end reared two tall matching chimneys, which appeared not so much to be reaching for the stars but looking down from them, in loathsome contempt of those audacious enough to pay a visit.
+At either end reared two tall matching chimneys, which appeared not so much to be reaching for the stars but glaring down from them, with the lofty contempt of a Michelin star chef inspecting a tin of corned beef.

 Piggy-eyed windows peered captiously at you, taking care to reveal nothing of what thoughts and intentions lay behind them, and a sharply gabled porch jutted forward like the snout of a vigilant crouching dragon, and no less threatening.

-Bearing the grimace I normally reserve for celery, I slouched up the paved drive to the ominous entrance and confronted the hulking oak door it housed.
+I strode up the paved drive to the ominous entrance and confronted the hulking oak door it housed.

 I paused slightly before knocking.
 Unusually, a qualm had just hit me.
 Now, I’m not the sort of guy who’s prone to qualms, but that’s what appeared to be needling me.
 It could have been a pang, or maybe even a twinge.
 Nope.
 No matter how I looked at it, it was definitely a qualm.

-But despite the discomforting aspect of the dwelling, I couldn’t pinpoint anything that was actually wrong with it.
+But despite the uncomfortable aspect of the building, I couldn’t pinpoint anything that was actually wrong with it.
 Not one fleck of moss or lichen besmirched any part of this edifice, its purity defying anybody, in particular cocky, unkempt youths, to touch it with their grubby little fingers.

-Perhaps it was this flawlessness that was giving me the sinister feeling I was sensing.
-Could portent be the word I’m looking for?
+Perhaps it was this flawlessness that was giving me this sinister sensation.

 The nicotine hit kicked in and a pleasing calmness washed over me, dispelling the qualm, pang or twinge, or whatever it was.
-We dismissed portent, didn’t we?
 Addressing the door, I took hold of its polished brass knocker and gave it a sound rap.
+I stood up straight, gave my hair a flick and put on an engaging smile.
 Inside, I could hear a set of heels clunking sonorously along a wooden floor, gaining in intensity until they stopped.
-The door opened, and there she stood before me.
+The door opened, and there she stood.

-Attired in a knee-length pencil skirt, starched white shirt, tied back hair which in her case was fair but not enough to qualify as blonde, she portrayed pretty much the dour air that Gertie would approve of.
+Attired in a knee-length pencil skirt, starched white shirt and tightly tied-back hair — fair but not enough to qualify as blonde — she portrayed pretty much the dour air that Gertie would approve of.
 She looked, I thought wryly to myself, kind of like any one of those tutors that Gertie used to send me to when she’d reached the end of her tether with me.
 I cast my mind briefly back to some of those lessons, which would invariably end up with the tutor breaking down in tears and swearing never to spend another moment with me again.

 A long and slender neck led down to pulled back shoulders and pushed forward breasts, bridled by her tightly buttoned blouse, which tapered down to a slim waist.
 Her charcoal grey skirt hugged broad hips and sheathed unseen thighs, but disported curvaceous calves upon shapely ankles descending into modest, black polished low heeled court shoes.

-Okay, okay.
-Gawd, she’s a feisty one.
+Well, if I was to be the gallant hero then it looked like I would have to enter the dragon’s lair.
 I stepped over the threshold and she closed the front door behind me.
 She then turned the key, withdrew it and tested that the door was locked.
-Bit unnecessary, I thought.

 Ah, yes.
 The letter.
 I’d momentarily forgotten about that.
 Fortunately, I hadn’t forgotten to bring it.
 Gertie had ensured that I didn’t leave the house without it.
 I delved into my trouser pocket and retrieved the now crumpled envelope.